-- (9) The Authority must review the list of electronic communications facilities at least once every 36 (thirty six) months and, where the Authority finds market conditions warrant it, make modifications to such list after undertaking an inquiry in accordance with section 4B of the ICASA Act. - (10) An electronic communications network service licensee may not enter into any agreement or other arrangement with any person for access to, or use of, any international electronic communications facilities, including submarine cables and satellites, that- - (a) contains an exclusivity provision; - (b) contains provisions that create undue barriers to access to and use of such international communication facilities; or - (c) otherwise restricts any party to such agreement or other arrangement from- - (i) leasing;

-- (ii) selling; or - (iii) otherwise entering into an agreement with any licensee under this Act or person providing services pursuant to a licence exemption for access to, and use of, such international electronic communications facilities. - (11) Any exclusivity provision contained in any agreement or other arrangement that is prohibited under subsection (10) is invalid from a date to be determined by the Minister after consultation with relevant parties.
+- (9) The Authority must review the list of electronic communications facilities at least once every 36 (thirty six) months and, where the Authority finds market conditions warrant it, make modifications to such list after undertaking an inquiry in accordance with section 4B of the ICASA Act. - (10) An electronic communications network service licensee may not enter into any agreement or other arrangement with any person for access to, or use of, any international electronic communications facilities, including submarine cables and satellites, that- - (a) contains an exclusivity provision; - (b) contains provisions that create undue barriers to access to and use of such international communication facilities; or - (c) otherwise restricts any party to such agreement or other arrangement from- - (i) leasing; - (ii) selling; or - (iii) otherwise entering into an agreement with any licensee under this Act or person providing services pursuant to a licence exemption for access to, and use of, such international electronic communications facilities. - (11) Any exclusivity provision contained in any agreement or other arrangement that is prohibited under subsection (10) is invalid from a date one year after the commencement of the Electronic Communications Amendment Act, 2014.